wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 Cloudburst implements LDPC and provides a KVS cache on a per worker node basis.
 The cache functions like a regular key-value cache by fulfilling KVS access requests with much shorter latency and higher throughput, and keeping the data it retrieved from the KVS for a while for future accesses.
+The cache also regularly report its cached keys to the scheduler, such that the scheduler can make instance placement decisions based on the cached keys.
+Each cache also subscribes from the underlying KVS to receive value updates from the latter.